Management, Legal and Contractual Perspectives of Managing Remote/Virtual and Telecommuter Workers

 - To discuss ergonomics, health risks, and virtual workplace injuries

-- To define essential competencies of leadership in virtual environment
+- To define essential competencies of leadership in the virtual environment

 Who Should Attend